 Not all consultations will result in a prescription.
 The clinician will only prescribe medication where it is considered clinically appropriate and safe.

 If medication is recommended following your consultation, a private prescription may be issued.
-You will be sent a prescription ID via email which you can use to collect from a pharmacy of your choice or you can choose to have your medication delivered by our partnered online pharmacy (Signature Pharmacy) who will send you a link to pay for your medication and select your delivery option - the choice is yours.
+You will be sent a prescription ID via email which you can use to collect from any UK pharmacy or you can choose to have your medication delivered by our partnered online pharmacy (Signature Pharmacy) who will send you a link to pay for your medication and select your delivery option - the choice is yours.

 There is no additional cost to your consultation for PrymaCare to issue a private prescription however the cost of the medication itself must be paid directly to the dispensing pharmacy.
 Prices for private prescriptions may vary between pharmacies.